wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/3-exercise-different-token-types.md

 }
 ```

 Next, add the following functions to **index.html** immediately before the `// TODO: add FUNCTIONS before this line` comment.
-These functions request an access token from Microsoft Identity and submit a request to Microsoft Graph for the current user's information.
+These functions request an access token from Microsoft identity and submit a request to Microsoft Graph for the current user's information.
 The function `acquireTokenPopupAndGetUser()` uses the popup approach that works for all modern browsers while the `acquireTokenRedirectAndGetUserFromMSGraph()` function uses the redirect approach that is suitable for Internet Explorer:

 ```js
 function acquireTokenPopupAndGetUser() {